-- The fineness of cement particles may be determined either by sieve test or permeability apparatus test.
+- The fineness of cement particles may be determined either by the sieve test or permeability apparatus test.

 - In the sieve test, the cement weighing 100 gm is taken and it is continuously passed for 15 minutes through standard BIS sieve no. 9.

-- The residue is then weighed and this weight should not be more than 10% of original weight.
+- The residue is then weighed and this weight should not be more than 10% of the original weight.

-- In permeability apparatus test, specific area of cement particles is calculated.
+- In the permeability apparatus test, a specific area of cement particles is calculated.
 This test is better than the sieve test.
 The specific surface acts as a measure of the frequency of particles of average size.

 Compressive Strength Test

 - This test is carried out to determine the compressive strength of cement.

 - The mortar of cement and sand is prepared in ratio of 1:3.

 - Water is added to mortar in water-cement ratio 0.4.

 - The mortar is placed in moulds.
 The test specimens are in the form of cubes and the moulds are of metals.
 For 70.6 mm and 76 mm cubes, the cement required is 185gm and 235 gm respectively.